WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2019-11/how-to-write-custom-hooks/index.md

 const [value, setValue] = useLocalStorage('key', initialValue)
 ```

-Now all that is left to do is move over the logic for how to handle `localState` into the `useLocalState` hook and return `value` and `setValue`.
+Now all that is left to do is move over the logic for how to handle `localState` into the `useLocalStorage` hook and return `value` and `setValue`.

 ```javascript {10,12}
 export default function useLocalStorage(key, initialValue) {